 "Applicable Time" means 10:00 a.m.
-(Eastern time) on Company and the Representatives.

-, 2021 or such other time as agreed by the
+(Eastern time) on [ • ], 2021 or such other time as agreed by the Company and the Representative.

-"General Disclosure Package" means the preliminary prospectus relating to the Securities dated , 2021, any Issuer-Represented General Free Writing Prospectus(es) (as defined below) issued at or prior to the Applicable Time, all considered together.
+"General Disclosure Package" means the preliminary prospectus relating to the Securities dated [•], 2021, any Issuer-Represented General Free Writing Prospectus(es) (as defined below) issued at or prior to the Applicable Time, all considered together.